fjulian/kdl_parser/README.md

 - High priority
   - [ ] Define predicates
-  - [ ] Make releasing an object a separate action
   - [ ] Write code that generates problem definition based on observations from the simulation
   - [ ] Use python logger instead of print statements.
-  - [ ] Find a better grasping pose for the drawer handle.
   - [ ] Try other IK library
 - Low priority
   - [ ] Write tests for robot arm control code.